Susanna Agnelli: Personal life and death

-In 1945, Agnelli married Count Urbano Rattazzi Jr. (1918–2012), the great-grandson of two-time prime minister Urbano Rattazzi of the Historical Left, and they had six children, the youngest of whom is photographer Priscilla Rattazzi, who said Agnelli loved New York City.
+In 1945, Agnelli married Count Urbano Rattazzi Jr. (1918–2012), the great-grandson of two-time prime minister Urbano Rattazzi of the Historical Left.
+They had six children, the youngest of whom is photographer Priscilla Rattazzi, who said Agnelli loved New York City.
 Until 1960, they lived in Argentina.
 The marriage was dissolved in 1975.
 She divided her time between New York and Italy, and she was long a loyal fan of Robert Denning, of Denning & Fourcade, who designed over 15 homes for her in Manhattan, South America, and Italy.

 Agnelli died in Rome on 15 May 2009, aged 87.
-Since 3 April 2009, she had been hospitalized at the Agostino Gemelli University Policlinic for over a month after severe femoral trauma due to an accidental fall at home.
+From 3 April 2009, she had been hospitalized at the Agostino Gemelli University Policlinic for over a month after severe femoral trauma due to an accidental fall at home.
 After her death, she was mourned among the main political and cultural actors.
 Journalist Enzo Biagi described Agnelly thusly: "They call her Suni; she is a courageous woman who above all has one merit: sincerity.
 Sometimes, in interviews, she too can say hasty things: but she's not a hypocrite or flatterer, she doesn't calculate.
 In forty days she wrote a book of memories, some even unpleasant: We Dressed in the Sailor Suit.
 It has sold 255,000 copies, has been translated into other languages, and won the Bancarella Prize."